DSR: Direct Simultaneous Registration for Multiple 3D Images: Experiments and Results

 \section{Experiments and Results}

-Registration of US image is usually more challenging than other imaging modality like CT and MRI due to its relatively low signal-to-noise ratio and small field of view (FoV).
-Thus, {in this section, validation of the proposed DSR algorithm is performed using the simulated and in-vivo 3D TEE image data.
+Registration of US images is usually more challenging than other modalities like CT and MRI due to the relatively low signal-to-noise ratio.
+Additionally, registration of a collection of 3D TEE images is especially valuable to overcome the drawback of small field of view (FoV) of 3D TEE probes.
+Thus, in this section, 3D TEE images are used as examples to evaluate the proposed DSR algorithm compared with the pairwise \cite{carminati2015reconstruction}, Lie normalization \cite{wachinger2007three}, sequential \cite{mao2021direct}, and APE~\cite{wachinger2012simultaneous} methods. {Both simulated and in-vivo experiments are performed}.